Table of Contents

 There’s a vibrant environment full of opportunities for women in cannabis technology.

-Women Who Didn’t Allow Trends to Influence Their Career Choices
+Women in Cannabis Technology Who Didn’t Allow Trends to Influence Their Career Choices

 In the cannabis industry, the numbers aren’t much better, unfortunately.
 Seventeen percent of women hold executive positions in cannabis companies, and there are even fewer women on the tech side.
-Earlier this year, we interviewed four trailblazing women who hold technical roles in cannabis.
+Earlier this year, we interviewed four trailblazing women in cannabis technology.
 Today, we’re going to introduce you to five more women who are bucking the trend.